Great Rift Valley Lakes

 Five Lakes Within Two Hours of Nairobi

 Just over 100 km drive north from Nairobi, you get to the Kenya's Great Rift Valley Lakes.
 There are 5 lakes in total - running in order from South to North and in a line you have Lake Naivasha, Lake Elmenteita, Lake Nakuru, Lake Bogoria and Lake Baringo.
-The good tarmac road means that the journey time from the capital to the first of the lakes is less than 2 hours – making this area ideal for either a long day trip or a one night stay.
+The good tarmac road means that the journey time from the capital to the first of the lakes is less than 2 hours – making this area ideal for either a long day trip or a short one, maybe 2 night stay.

 Lake Naivasha is the first of the lakes you can visit.
 At 1,890m above sea level, this freshwater lake is also the highest point in the Great Rift Valley.
 Covering just under 140 km², the lake is home not only to a healthy fish population, but also to a huge number of hippo who wallow at the water's edge alongside the many fish-eating birds including fish eagles, cormorants, pelicans and kingfishers.